umargithub/Javascript-Notes/content/posts/callback-functions.md

 The answer was in its environment.
 The browser provides a way to do it by providing a set of APIs that can handle this kind of functionality.

-**There are some cases that code runs (or must run) after something else happens and also not sequentially.
+**Reason 1: There are some cases that code runs (or must run) after something else happens and also not sequentially.
 This is called asynchronous programming.**

 **Let us take an example**